CarbonCulture/xylem/README.md

 ```

+### Transforming data

-Note that the first value (`earliest`) is 0 - this is because this data is
+In the request above, the first value (`earliest`) is 0 - this is because this
-given in a cumulative format with the origin set to the earliest point
+data is given in a cumulative format ('`accum`', the default on this Channel),
-requested.
-If you want to have these data as usage, you can simply subtract one
+with the origin set to the earliest point requested.
+If you want to have these
-from the other, or request it as usage:
+data as usage, you can simply subtract one from the other, or request it as
+usage:

 ```